ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/comp-services.md

 **Service Orchestration**

-As mentioned above SIM-CORE takes advantage of the native docker orchestration tool swarm.
+As mentioned above, SIM-CORE takes advantage of the native docker orchestration tool swarm.
 If more flexibility is required in the future, it will be possible to use kubernetes to support orchestration.

 ### Example use case

 TODO: Explain what is coming here.
-Motivation� and conclude at the end.
+Motivation... and conclude at the end.

 For the sake of simplicity, consider a computational service that evaluates a user defined single variable function in a given interval and